evargaa/ExamApp/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies (list them here when known).
 3. Run the application using `npm start` or `yarn start` (add specific command when known).
+4. You need to use a database for this project.

 ## Usage